yetanotherco/aligned_layer/docs/guides/3_generating_proofs.md

 - proof file: usually found under `script` directory, with the name `proof.json` or similar
 - elf file: usually found under `program/elf/` directory

-Then, you can send the proof to the AlignedLayer network by running the following command
+Then, you can send the proof to the Aligned network by running the following command

 ```bash
 aligned submit \